riasc/build-a-portfolio/README.md

 # Project: Build a Portfolio
 ## Objective
-This project is part of the Full Stack Web Developer Nanodegree of Udacity with the goal of recreating a provided design mockup.
+This project is part of the [Full Stack Web Developer Nanodegree](https://de.udacity.com/course/full-stack-web-developer-nanodegree--nd004/) with the goal of recreating a design mockup.

 ## Viewport
 The viewport defines the area the browser can render content to.
 Browser report the